-We have nine qualified veterinary nurses who work throughout the companion animal clinic on a roster basis.
+We have qualified veterinary nurses who work throughout the companion animal clinic on a roster basis.
 You will meet them when they are seeing nurse consults, discharging your pet from the hospital, or assisting the veterinarians.

 14 Animal Emergencies that require immediate attention